 Add Parmesan cheese.
 You can use Asiago cheese if you prefer.

-Add honey.
+Add Italian seasoning, salt and honey.
 You can also use sugar if you prefer.

 Allow bread to cool about 15 minutes.
 Remove from canister and butter tops and sides of bread to prevent crust from hardening.

 Allow bread to cool 15 minutes longer and then slice down.
 An electric knife gives really clean, crisp cuts to the bread, whereas a regular serrated knife may make the bread look like you were hacking off pieces!

 This two-pound loaf provided about 20 slices of fresh homemade bread.